mu-hashmi/gaia-health/frontend/README.md

 - In production, this would integrate with real GAIA clinic data and HDX population density datasets

-i like the doggies in doggy land
+i like the doggies in doggy land, wooof wooof woof